 I shouted it from the rooftops.
 “2009 is OVER!”
 The joy and the relief were tangible.
 I survived.
-Nothing like the promise of a new calendar, is there?
+Nothing like the promise of a new year, is there?

 For reasons that are obvious, I wasn’t as familiar with pop music as I should have (and wanted to be) in 2009.
 But a couple of dozen releases still found their way into my hands, many of them quite good.

 Unlike years past, there wasn’t a clear-cut list-topper.
 Nothing like Solomon Burke’s Don’t Give Up on Me or Cat Power's The Greatest.
 It was more of a log-jam, really.

 But I was out there in my flannel shirt nimbly stepping from log to log with my trusty log harpoon (what are those long pointy things lumberjacks use, anyway?) and have successfully unclogged the logs.
 The cold, wet feet are only a small price to pay for bringing order to my (and perhaps your) world.